 Crocheting lends itself to certain design structures and the types of crocheted rugs you commonly see are a reflection of that.
 Most rugs made from a crochet pattern are either made in a circle or long oval and spiral outwards or are constructed in rows and result in a rectangle.

 How you make your rug is going to depend on its end use.
 Is it going to be in an area where it gets a lot of foot traffic?
-You might want to make it durable and out of a material that is easily washable or doesn't show dirt.
+You might want to make it durable and out of a material that is easily washable or select a color that does not show dirt.
 If the rug is just for decoration then you want to focus on picking up colors and motifs.
-See the chart below for crochet rug design guidelines including material suggestions, which we'll get into more below.
+See the chart below for crochet rug design guidelines including material suggestions.
+More detail on materials below.

 Rug Design Guide